6.3 Additional Features

 ...

-In a radio group, only one check button is selected at a time, when a new button is selected, the previously selected button is deselected.
+In a radio group, only one check button is selected at a time.
+When a new button is selected, the previously selected button is deselected.
 A radio button is drawn differently, as a circle.
-We can alter our previous greeting dialog to add a radio group to selected a preferred color:
+We can alter our previous greeting dialog to add a radio group to select a preferred color:

 newPane